Trikāṇḍī

-Tri-kāṇḍī ("Three books") is a Sanskrit-language work on the philosophy of language and grammar (vyakarana), written by the 5th-century grammarian Bhartṛ-hari in present-day India.
-Some 19th-20th century printed editions refer to it by the title Vākya-padiya, which is actually the title of a part of it.
+Trikāṇḍī ("Three books") is a Sanskrit treatise on the philosophy of language and grammar (vyakarana), written by the 5th-century Indian grammarian and philosopher Bhartṛhari.
+Some 19th-20th century printed editions refer to it by the title Vākyapadiya, which is actually the title of a part of it.
+Bhartṛhari's work is significant for its comprehensive treatment of the relationship between language, thought, and reality.